 Also, Read: 5 Best Online Programming Courses for Beginners

 Wibit.net believes in starting from scratch and is therefore apt for beginners.
-It starts with giving you a brief history about what you are going to learn, followed by basic concepts behind the programming segment one is going to deal with and then finally helps you strengthen your coding skills.
+It starts with giving you a brief history of what you are going to learn, followed by basic concepts behind the programming segment one is going to deal with, and then finally helps you strengthen your coding skills.
 Optimized for Android phones as well as iOS devices, the site has its ebooks available on both the Play Store and App Store.
 For a price, though.

-The owner of this school is Refsnes Data and is launched in 1998.
+The owner of this school is Refsnes Data and it launched in 1998.
 Its name is derived from the World Wide Web but is not affiliated with the W3C (World Wide Web Consortium).
 The company that runs it is located in Norway.
 W3Schools presents thousands of code examples.
 By using an online editor, readers can edit examples and execute the code in a sandbox.

 Don’t be put off by the name.
-Learn Code The Hard Way adopts a unique approach to teaching a number of languages – Python, Ruby, C, Regex, and SQL.
-The tutorials are in the form of full-fledged books that emphasize on repeated practice to get the learning done.
+Learn Code The Hard Way adopts a unique approach to teaching several languages – Python, Ruby, C, Regex, and SQL.
+The tutorials are in the form of full-fledged books that emphasize repeated practice to get the learning done.
 Rigorous exercises are designed to ensure retention, and the site makes for a very good resource for learning the languages it offers.
 It has a reputation of its own too.
 The site’s book on learning Python has been downloaded more than 500,000 times.

 The Odin Project is for absolute beginners and those who have tried other resources without success.
-In reality, The Odin Project is for anyone who wants to work as a web developer, do freelancing work, build a startup, or just hack together a homepage for yourself.
+In reality, The Odin Project is for anyone who wants to work as a web developer, do freelancing work, build a startup, or just hack together a homepage for themselves.
 All the tools you need are here.
 They have an in-depth curriculum designed to take you 100% of the way to becoming a web developer.
-With The Odin Project, you will be taught to create your own websites, games, and social media sites.
+With The Odin Project, you will be taught to create your websites, games, and social media sites.

 Also, Read: Top 5 Best Websites to Learn Web Development

-10. Hackerearth Blog
+10. HackerEarth Blog